qubits-us/SpaceBallz/README.md

 3 Game modes.<br>
 Practice - Can set number of balls, ball size, ball speed and paddle size.<br>
 Levels - A ball added every 10 seconds.<br>
-Tournaments -Game controlled by tournament server.
+Tournaments -Game controlled by tournament server.<br>
 Two Tournament servers one is a Windows only 3d application, using ICS.<br>
 The other is using INDY and is Windows and Android compatible.<br>
 Both have embedded leader board, displays top 12 gamerz<br>